 IPSO’s mission is to bring sustainability to areas affected by socio-economic disparities, particularly but not only at community level and in rural-underdeveloped areas of the world.
-For this reason, we put our focus into a wide range of interconnected topics, from water and sanitation, to human rights and education.
+For this reason, we put our focus into a wide range of interconnected topics, from basic socio-economic development, to human rights and education.

-My own past experience learning and working in North America, Asia, and Africa on these issues has taught valuable lessons.
-The primary goal of a committed think-tank is to use past experiences in developing new research ideas, and spread them through training/education programs, workshops, conferences and other activities that can directly lead to unbiased understanding of the topics being analyzed.
+Our network extends to all five continents.
+The primary goal of a committed think-tank is to use past experiences in developing new research ideas, and spread them through training/education programs, workshops, conferences and other activities that can directly lead to unbiased understanding of the topics being analysed.
 This is our approach here at IPSO’s Research Centre.
 In particular, our researchers are committed to develop state of the art tools and methods that are specific to local cultures and environments, thus having a high sustainability feature.
 In order to achieve this, we pursue an in-depth knowledge of the issues from virtually all perspectives: social, economic, and political.

 We are a team of 13 between resident and visiting researchers, each maintaining his/her own affiliation to our original institutions, and putting our time, methods and outputs at use to further spread IPSO’s important message.
 Our team is characterised by highly diversified features of gender, age, social background and ethnic belonging.
 We intend to represent as many perspectives as possible, so as to come up with multi-angled, unbiased research results that deeply draw from our inter-disciplinary academic formation.